 All children in England aged three to four can receive 570 hours of free childcare per year.

-These hours are usually taken as 15 hours a week for 38 weeks of the year, but parents may choose to take fewer hours over more weeks.
+These hours are usually taken as 15 hours a week for 38 weeks of the year.

 ‘15 hours’ free childcare is available from the term following a child’s third birthday.